University of Nigeria: History

 The Aba campus (UNAC) hosts the National Institute for Nigerian Languages.

 A former campus was opened in October 1973 in Calabar, Cross River State.
-The campus at Calabar became a full-fledged University of Calabar in October 1977.
+The campus at Calabar became a full-fledged University of Calabar in October 1975.

-The official name of the university is University of Nigeria and the official acronym of the name UNN.
+The official name of the university is the University of Nigeria and the official acronym is UNN.
 "UN" stands for University of Nigeria while the last "N" stands for Nsukka.
 This acronym is also shared by the main campus of the university, Nsukka (University of Nigeria, Nsukka).
 Thus technically, the name University of Nigeria, Nsukka refers to the main campus at Nsukka only while the name University of Nigeria refers to all the campuses of the university.
 References may be made to the location of the other campuses by mentioning the names of the cities where they are situated rather than a blanket description with the name Nsukka.
 Students at the Enugu Campus prefer to write the name of their school as University of Nigeria Enugu Campus (UNEC) if they must add the location of their school.
 Students from other campuses of the school also prefer same.
 Official documents of the school describes the school as simply University of Nigeria.
 They also make this dichotomy when referring to different campuses of the school.

-Religious bodies in UNN

-The Christ Church Chapel, University of Nigeria, Nsukka is a religious body in the University of Nigeria, Nsukka.
-It is an interdenominational chapel that was founded by a group of devoted Christians who took up the responsibility to pass on Salvation to all humanity in every nation.
-This is called "Ecumenism" which can also be spelt as Oecumenism.
-The foundation stone for the chapel building was laid on the 14th of January, 1965.
-Christ Church Chapel, university of Nigeria, Nsukka, is known to be a religious group that helps the physically challenged within the University of Nigeria, Nsukka and its environs.

-St. Peter's Chaplaincy, University of Nigeria, Nsukka is another religious body which came much after Christ Church Chapel, to cater for the needs of the catholic parishioners within the university.
-It also has a membership of over 800 staff and students and even welcomes indigenes who live around the campus.

-Members

-The Christ Church Chapel, UNN membership is determined by a process known as "Membership registration" which is done once and afterwards renewed every year.
-The Church has more than 850 members that worship in different services every Sunday morning.
-Christ Church Chapel UNN is made up of arms and units comprising the members.
-The arms are the Christ Church Men's Association (CCMA), Christ Church Women's Association (CCWA), Christ Church Youth Fellowship (CCYF), Christ Church Chapel Sunday School (CCCSS), and Christ Church Chapel Choir (C4).
-Every member belongs to one or more arms of the church.